Great Wall of Fire

 Phoenix’s Curveball is a ball of flame that be thrown around corners to blind, unsuspecting enemies.
-Players can purchase curveballs for 100 credits each and can have a max of two equipped.
+You can purchase curveballs for 100 credits each and can have a max of two equipped.
 The Curveball can be thrown left or right and is the perfect tool to use when pushing a blind corner.
 It also blinds anyone who looks at it, however, so make sure to communicate with teammates before launching the bright ball of flame.

 Phoenix’s Curveball is the perfect tool to use when pushing an objective.
 The ability blinds all players who look at the ball of flame, so coordinating with your team to push just after throwing the Curveball can help get the jump on disoriented enemies.
 This can be used if Phoenix is the first person pushing the site, or to help a teammate who is properly equipped to push or to peak a corner.

 Phoenix’s Hothands ability allows payer to throw a fireball that engulfs an area in flames for a brief period.
 The ability is free and refreshes after every two kills.
 As such, effective players will constantly have access to the useful ability.
 Players caught in the fire take constant damage, this ability lets you force enemy players out.
 The flame also heals Phoenix, so remember to use the ability when low on health.